 Third-Eye Awakening Process

-This is an advanced process to increase your observational and perception abilities.
-To do this, it opens the heart chakra.
+The third-eye opening process is an advanced technique.
+It changes your perception of reality by increasing your observational and perception abilities.
+It opens the heart chakra to do this.
 When most people think of improving their observational skills, they think of the five senses.
 However, perception and observation are inside jobs.
 They deal with removing the harmful boundaries and beliefs that get in the way.

 You must be sure before you open this portal.
 Many of the effects are irreversible.
 Once your heart and conscience are open, you cannot “unsee” the existing inequities and challenges.